 Of the new CSS features, using CSS nesting feels the most refreshing.
 Paired with using CSS variables, 99% of my use cases for CSS pre-processors are accounted for (variables within media queries are the missing 1%).
 Since this website doesn’t get much traffic, I’m not even providing a fallback since it’s pretty well supported.

 The neatest CSS feature I used was the OKLCH color space.
 It made the blue used on the ribbon pop even more than before!

 I’ve seen some weird flashes with the colors sometimes where it looks like it goes to the RGB color fallback, but that’s worth the tradeoff for me on this website.

 Another color feature I used for the first time is

 color-mix.
 I used it to lighten and darken the CSS variables for different states.
 It’s not bad, but I wish there was something more like a true lighten/darken that used the color itself as the extreme.
 Some of the colors I tried got washed out a bit by the white or black that I mixed it with.

 By converting my colors to CSS variables, I basically got a dark mode for free!

 One of the nice-to-have features I used was query ranges for CSS media queries.
 It’s another feature I’ve long-awaited since media queries were first introduced.
 Oh, and I used the

 , operator of media queries for the first time!

 And I tried out container queries for the first time.
-I will write another, more in depth article about using them soon.
+(Edit: I published an article about this also!)